Build a Small Business Website – Step by Step Guide

 Choosing a Hosting Provider

-step 2There are many companies offering totally free blog/website solutions.
+Build Website Step 2There are many companies offering totally free blog/website solutions.

 This type of solution is OK for personal or maybe hobby websites, but should never be used for business websites.